heerhaan/FormulaSim/README.md

 relations; Qualifications.
 - A whole lot more!
 Inquire for the me if you want to have an insight in our Trello board!

-PS: Those parts can still be expanded and upgraded.
-For now it means that the functionality is there.
-Master contains solely the base, for progress see Development branch.

 # User stories (in Dutch)
 Als gebruiker wil ik coureurs, teams, motoren en circuits kunnen toevoegen zodat ze gebruikt kunnen worden voor een raceseizoen.
 - Coureur bezit naam, nummer en of hij actief is.